UltraEngine/Documentation/CPP_PluginSDK.md

 | FreePackage | Loads a model from memory in a specific format. |
 | GetPackageFileName | Loads a model from memory in a specific format. |

+See the Ultra Engine Plugin SDK on Github for more information.